-The best-fitting imputation model -- with the log-normal distribution -- led to mean and median $TIME$ to hypertension diagnosis (after imputing) of $26.2$ and $21.1$ years, respectively, from first visit.
-Among only undiagnosed (censored) patients, the distribution was relatively symmetrical around the median of $42.5$ years to hypertension.
-The distributions of observed time to diagnosis among diagnosed (uncensored) and imputed time to diagnosis among undiagnosed (censored) patients are illustrated in Supplemental Figure~S5 for each candidate imputation model.
-As expected, the different distributions led to notably different shapes in the distributions of time to hypertension among undiagnosed patients.
+The best-fitting imputation model -- the log-normal -- led to median $TIME$ to hypertension diagnosis (after imputing) of $21.1$ years from first visit.
+Among undiagnosed patients, the distribution was relatively symmetrical around the median of $42.5$ years to hypertension (Supplemental Figure~S5).
+As expected, the different distributions led to notably different distributions of time to hypertension among undiagnosed patients.
 Still, the log-normal and log-logistic were very similar, along with the Weibull distribution, to a lesser extent.
-The exponential and piecewise exponential led to much flatter (i.e., less heavy-tailed) distributions.
+The exponential and PWE led to much flatter (i.e., less heavy-tailed) distributions.